Authored by the expert who managed and guided the team behind the Japan Property Pack

 Are there any decent properties for $100k in Osaka, or is it all scams?

-For around $100,000 (about ¥15.7 million at early 2026 exchange rates), you can realistically purchase a small but decent used condo in Osaka, typically a studio or compact 1K apartment between 15 and 30 square meters in an older building.
+For around $100,000 (roughly ¥15.7 million at early 2026 exchange rates), you can realistically purchase a small used condo in Osaka, typically a studio or 1K unit between 15 and 30 square meters in an older building, which is a genuine and legitimate purchase, not a scam.

-Buying in popular Osaka neighborhoods like Kita-ku (Umeda) or Chuo-ku (Shinsaibashi) for $100k is technically possible, but you would be looking at very small units of around 12 to 16 square meters, often in older buildings, which limits livability.
+Buying in popular central Osaka areas like Kita-ku (Umeda) or Chuo-ku (Shinsaibashi) is technically possible at $100k, but you would be looking at a very small unit of roughly 12 to 16 square meters, which is more of a micro-apartment than a comfortable home.

 What property types can I afford for $100k in Osaka (studio, land, old house)?